dereksonderegger/141/docs/07_Week_7.md

 ## 6 Native  2011      1    1748621 Unreliable   Hispanic
 ```

-  - How do we get number of births?
-Again we get information from the CDC.
-Unfortunately, I wasn't able to get race
+How do we get number of births?
+Again we get information from the CDC *Wonder* data base access.

 ```
 ## # A tibble: 6 x 6